AdobeDocs/experience-manager-65.en/help/assets/video.md

 ## Publishing videos to YouTube {#publishing-videos-to-youtube}

-You can publish on-premise AEM video assets directly to a YouTube channel that you have previously created.
+You can publish on-premise Experience Manager video assets directly to a YouTube channel that you have previously created.

-To publish video assets to YouTube, you set up AEM Assets with tags.
+To publish video assets to YouTube, you set up Experience Manager Assets with tags.
 You associate these tags with a YouTube channel.
 If a video asset's tag matches the tag of a YouTube channel, then the video is published to YouTube.
 Publish to YouTube occurs along with a normal publish of the video as long as an associated tag is used.

 YouTube does its own encoding.
-As such, the original video file that was uploaded into AEM is published to YouTube instead of any video rendition that Dynamic Media’s encoding has created.
-While it is not required to process videos using Dynamic Media, it is expected that they will do so in case a viewer preset is needed for playback.
+As such, the original video file that was uploaded into Experience Manager is published to YouTube instead of any video rendition that Dynamic Media’s encoding has created.
+While it is not required to process videos using Dynamic Media, it is expected that they do so in case a viewer preset is needed for playback.

-When you bypass the video processing profile and publish directly to YouTube, it simply means that your video asset in AEM Asset may not get a viewable thumbnail.
-It also means that if you run in dynamicmedia or dynamicmedia_scene7 run modes, videos that are not encoded will not work with any of the Dynamic Media asset types.
+When you bypass the video processing profile and publish directly to YouTube, it simply means that your video asset in Experience Manager Asset does not get a viewable thumbnail.
+It also means that if you run in `dynamicmedia` or `dynamicmedia_scene7` run modes, videos that are not encoded do not work with any of the Dynamic Media asset types.

 Publishing video assets to YouTube servers involves completing the following tasks to ensure safe and secure server-to-server authentication with YouTube: